The World of Philosophy for Children

 - Development and testing of new curriculum in Philosophy for Children

-Click here for a list of centers and individuals affiliated with the IAPC.
+Click here for a list of IAPC Fellows and Affiliate Centers.

 Other K-12 Philosophy Sites